ducws/rsasign/Readme.md

 ## Installation

 **Install all the libs in requirements.txt.**
-**You can either download the zip version and unzip, then run the service using `streamlit run app.py` or using bash:**
+**You can either download the zip version and unzip --> install requirements.txt --> run the service using `streamlit run app.py` or use bash:**

 ```bash
 # Clone the repository